-The questionnaire, designed to establishing the personal effects of ethical influences in current day South Africa, required respondents to rate the effects, if any, on them, through various multiple choice questions utilising a five-point Likert scale.
-An open ended question was also provided to allow respondents to furnish any further thoughts and opinions in regard to the subject matter.
-Any concerns in regard to the sensitive nature of the questionnaire were comprehensively addressed.
-All formal university ethical clearance requirements were adhered to in conducting the study.
-Participants were granted full anonymity in the questionnaire, which should ensure responses of a true and fair reflection and thus utmost reliability of results.
+The questionnaire, designed to establish the personal effects of ethics-related societal influences on their ethical decision making, used a variety of multiple-choice questions utilising a five-point Likert scale.
+An open-ended question was also provided to allow respondents to furnish any further thoughts and opinions.
+Any concerns with regard to the sensitive nature of the questionnaire were comprehensively addressed by guaranteeing anonymity.
+All formal university ethics clearance requirements were adhered to in conducting the study.